magento/architecture/design-documents/cache/non-blocking-stale-cache.md

 We have couple public issue that shows possible pointed limitations of this approach - https://github.com/magento/magento2/issues/22824 https://github.com/magento/magento2/issues/22504

-[IvanChepurnyi](https://github.com/IvanChepurnyi) proposed to use non-locking way of cache generation a.k.a. *stale-while-revalidate*.
+[IvanChepurnyi](https://github.com/IvanChepurnyi) in his [PR](https://github.com/magento/magento2/pull/22829) - proposed to use non-locking way of cache generation a.k.a. *stale-while-revalidate*.
 The purpose of this PR is to wrap all things up, determine all A.C., discuss approach with community and deliver solid solution.

 ### Design